Kev1n8/drdb/README.md

 ## 📅 Recent Updates

+- 2024/10/04: Set up the structure to be implemented to support `CREATE` and `DROP` SQLs.

 - 2024/09/22: Introduced a customized `DeleteExec` to perform delete operations on rocksdb, and a series of planners and rule to make datafusion replace the `DML::Delete` plan, which is not support, to `DeletePlanNode`.

 - 2024/09/15: Introduced an abstraction layer between RocksDB and DataFusion's `TableProvider`.
 Implemented basic `scan` and `insert_into` operations to enable reading and writing to RocksDB, currently supporting only `DataType::Utf8`.
 Currently ugly code.